6 Checklists to Perfect Your New Employee Onboarding Process

 Of course, whether voluntary turnover rates continue to rise or start dropping to pre-pandemic levels depends on whether we do end up in a recession.
 But if things stay as they are now you shouldn’t expect your teammates to be any less quick to quit if they don’t think their job is a good fit for them.

-If the employee turnover trends for the start of 2023 are anything to go by you certainly shouldn’t be resting on your laurels if you want to retain your top performers.
-Here’s a handful of things you need to be sure to bake into your employee retention strategy if you want to keep your best workers on the payroll.
+If the employee turnover trends for the start of 2023 are anything to go by you certainly shouldn't be resting on your laurels if you want to retain your top performers.
+Here's a handful of things you need to be sure to bake into your employee retention strategy and employee engagement if you want to keep your best workers on the payroll.

 In fact: